-Consolidated general and administrative expense for 1H Fiscal 2025 was \$14.6 million or 64% of revenue compared to \$16.8 million or 59% of revenue for 1H Fiscal 2024, a decrease of \$2.3 million or 14%.
+Consolidated general and administrative expense for 9M Fiscal 2025 was \$20.9 million or 62% of revenue compared to \$25.3 million or 63% of revenue for 9M Fiscal 2024, a decrease of \$4.4 million or 17%.
 As part of the Company's restructuring plans, which began in late Q1 Fiscal 2023, the Company initiated a second restructuring plan, effective Q1 Fiscal 2024 with quarterly savings of approximately \$0.5 million.
-In Q1 Fiscal 2025, we implemented a third restructuring plan that resulted in additional significant cash benefits for the Company starting in Q1 Fiscal 2025.
-The restructuring resulted in the elimination approximately 12 positions within AU and Corporate.
+In Q1 Fiscal 2025, the Company implemented a third restructuring plan that resulted in additional significant cash benefits starting in Q1 Fiscal 2025.
+The restructuring resulted in the elimination approximately 12 positions within AU and AGI.
 The resulting additional on-going quarterly compensation-related savings are approximately \$0.3 million effective late Q1 Fiscal 2025.
-In Q2 Fiscal 2025, we implemented a fourth restructuring plan that will result in additional cash benefits for the Company starting in Q3 Fiscal 2025.
-The restructuring will result in the elimination of approximately 29 full time and temporary positions within AU, USU and Corporate.
-The resulting additional ongoing quarterly compensation-related savings are expected to be approximately \$0.5 million effective late Q3 Fiscal 2025.
+In Q2 Fiscal 2025, the Company implemented a fourth restructuring plan that will result in additional cash benefits starting in Q3 Fiscal 2025.
+The restructuring resulted in the elimination of approximately 27 full time and temporary positions within AU, USU and AGI.
+The resulting additional on-going quarterly compensation-related savings are approximately \$0.4 million effective late Q3 Fiscal 2025.
 A break-down of general and administrative expense by unit is as follows: